 [Insert description of correspondence with opposing counsel (following protective order) and any explanation of why a stipulation to a sealing order could or could not be obtained.]

-Good cause exists to seal each of the above-listed documents because the Sealed Documents come from Israeli courts and Israeli officials, and they are therefore entitled to deference.
+Good cause exists to seal each of the above-listed documents because the Sealed Documents come from Israeli courts and Israeli officials, and they are therefore entitled to deference , consistent with international comity.

 First, the Sealed Documents relate to Israel’s efforts to protect its national security and foreign relations interests and come directly from an Israeli judicial officer and the Israeli executive branch.
 As such, the Sealed Documents contain traditionally nonpublic government information for which there is no constitutional right of access.
 See, e.g., N.Y.
 Times Co. v.
 Dep't of Justice, 806 F.3d 682, 688 (2d Cir.
 2015) (“As a general rule, there is no constitutional right of access to traditionally nonpublic government information.”)
 The fact that these documents were issued by Israeli officials and courts and governmental agencies and contain highly sensitive, nonpublic government information of a foreign government “alone counsels in favor of finding that there is no presumptive public right of access” to these documents.
 Omari v.
 Ras Al Khaimah Free Trade Zone Authority, 16 Civ.
 3895, 2017 WL 3896399, at *14 (S.D.N.Y.
 Aug.
 18, 2017) (sealing a white paper commissioned by a ruler of a political subdivision of foreign nation because it contained “highly sensitive, traditionally nonpublic government information, in this case of a foreign government”); see also In re Terrorist Attacks on September 11, 2001, No. 03-MDL-01570 (GBD)(SN), 2019 WL 3296959, at *5 (S.D.N.Y.
 July 22, 2019) (sealing multiple documents and finding that the documents contained “traditionally nonpublic information” because the documents involved senior foreign officials, were designated as sensitive at the time of creation, and detailed information about the nation’s response to certain investigations).